ircubic/ircubic.github.io/_posts/2016-04-22-we_are_the_namers.md

 We are namers, shapers of digital chaos
 We build vast structures
 of complexity upon complexity
-We mold the domain to serve our purpose but all upon the dual backs of Names and Meaning
+We mold domains to serve our purpose, but always upon the dual backs of Names and Meaning

 We are the namers.